March 8, 2022

 - Miles: 19.3

-I made it to the southern boundary of Saguaro National Park near dusk last night, and found a place to stealth camp not too far from where Prov was already set up.
-There appeared to only be one other hiker nearby — a guy cowboy camping back near Rincon Creek, which was just 0.2 miles south of us.
+Last night, I made it to the southern boundary of Saguaro National Park near dusk, and I found a place to stealth camp not too far from where Prov was already set up.
+There appeared only to be one other hiker nearby — a guy cowboy camping back near Rincon Creek, which passed just 0.2 miles before stopping.

 I set my alarm for 5:50 am, knowing that I needed to get an early start.
-I planned to climb over Mica Mountain today, plus I’d need to hike all the way to the national park’s northern boundary before ending day.
-According to the elevation profile, today would involved the biggest climb I’ve encountered since climbing to Miller Peak on day 1 of this hike.
+Today, I planned to climb over Mica Mountain, and I’d need to hike to the national park’s northern boundary (18 miles ahead) before I’d be free to set up camp.
+According to the elevation profile, that would involve the biggest climb I’ve encountered since climbing to Miller Peak on day 1 of this hike.

 It was still dark when my alarm woke me, and I could hear lots of coyotes howling in the distance as I made myself a quick breakfast and some hot coffee.
 My water bottles were partially frozen once again – just like they’d been at Kentucky Camp.